timothycheung1/chillvibes/README.md

 # chillVibes

 ChillVibes is a web application that plays music based on the facial expressions captured through the webcam.
-This is done using Azure facial recognition and Spotify Web API.
+This is done using AWS Amazon Rekognition and Spotify Web API.

 ChillVibes is split into mulpiple programs that perform different functions.

 # moodQuantifier

-moodQuantifier receives a screenshot from the webcam and returns a scoring chart of emotions portrayed by all the faces (if any) present in the image.
-This is done using Microsoft Azure Facial Recognition, which is capable of detecting the following emotions: emotion, anger, contempt, disgust, fear, happiness, neutral, sadness, suprise. moodQuantifer first sends the image (screenshot) through a Azure REST API.
-With scores returned from Azure, moodQuantifier then reads the emotion score of all the emotions for each face from the JSON and calculates a combined score for all the emotions, and returns an object with a score for each emotion.
+moodQuantifier receives a screenshot from the webcam and returns emotions present in the image, along with each level of confidence.
+This is done using Amazon Rekognition, which is capable of detecting the following emotions: happy, sad, angry, confused, disgusted, surprised, calm, unknown, fear. moodQuantifer first sends the image (screenshot) through Amazon Rekognition API.
+With scores returned, moodQuantifier then combines all scores and returns a score for each emotion.

 # whatsTheVibe

-whatsTheVibe receives an object containing 9 emotion scores: emotion, anger, contempt, disgust, fear, happiness, neutral, sadness, suprise, and determines what category of music fits the mood best.
+whatsTheVibe receives an object containing 9 emotion scores: happy, sad, angry, confused, disgusted, surprised, calm, unknown, fear, and determines what category of music fits the mood best.
 This is done using an algorithm that weighs each emotion score and produces a qualitative result: category of music.

 # vibeSet